To quote John Lennon: “Life is what happens to you while you’re busy making other plans.”

 Inspired during a 2008 Bon Jovi concert, I thought “why not get famous musicians to recycle their used guitar strings and I would design jewelry out of the strings and help women with breast cancer.”
 That is when StringsforaCURE® was born!
 My love for making jewelry intersected with my love of music – a simple idea that is now changing lives.

-StringsforaCURE became a non-profit corporation in August 2010, attaining 501(c)(3) status in August 2012.
+The StringsforaCURE Foundation (2010-2020) became a non-profit corporation in August 2010, attaining 501(c)(3) status.
 My dream was to provide help directly to breast cancer patients.
-Our main program is the Gift Card Grant Program.
-SFAC gives out gas, grocery or pharmacy gift cards directly to cancer patients, primarily those with breast cancer.
-This is a national program.
+Our main program was the Gift Card Grant Program.
+SFAC gave out gas, grocery or pharmacy gift cards directly to cancer patients, primarily those with breast cancer.
+This was a national program.
 After all, it was the selling of the jewelry made out of famous musicians’ strings that put us on the map.
 Our supporters are all across the country along with some international supporters.
 How could SFAC turn down a woman battling breast cancer in another city who needed our help?
-Some programs stay local.
-Our Medical Grants and Living Expense Grants help women/men within a 60 mile radius of Erie.
-Informative books are shipped to cancer patients across the country.
-Comfort baskets are delivered to women in the Erie area, after their surgery or when they are having a rough time with their treatments.
-Having been through this twice, I know what they are going through and I know how important emotional and financial support is in a patient’s recovery.
+Some programs stayed local.
+Our Medical Grants and Living Expense Grants helped women/men within a 60-mile radius of Erie.
+Informative books were shipped to cancer patients across the country.
+Comfort baskets were delivered to women in the Erie area, after their surgery or when they are having a rough time with their treatments.
+Having been through this twice, I knew what they were going through and I knew how important emotional and financial support was in regard to a patient’s recovery.
 Life does go on, but when you are in the throes of a breast cancer diagnosis, you do not ever think your life will go back to being normal.